illamparuthi/harvard_GPU/README.md

 # simd-gpu

-A 4-core SIMD GPU implementation with a 128-bit datapath, dual-port SRAM, and warp-based dispatching — built to explore how real GPU parallelism works from the ground up.
+A single-core SIMD GPU with a **512-bit datapath**, **16 parallel ALU lanes**, 4-warp round-robin scheduling, a per-warp scoreboard, and an 8-bit byte-multiplexed host interface — built to explore how real GPU parallelism works from the ground up.

-Implemented in Verilog with full architectural documentation, a clean ISA, working SIMD kernels, and a deterministic 1-cycle DPRAM memory model (no cache complexity).
+Implemented in Verilog and taped out on the **SCL 180nm** process (`C2S0284`), with a 1024 × 32 dual-port SRAM, a synthesizable pad ring, and a fully deterministic 1-cycle DPRAM memory model.

 ---